The iOptron CEM60 is a center-balanced equatorial telescope mount that provides an excellent platform for visual astronomy and astrophotography.

 An Equatorial Mount for Astrophotography

-For deep sky astrophotography, the advantages of an equatorial mount over an Alt-Azimuth mount (such as the Celestron Nexstar 8SE), are that a polar aligned equatorial mount can track an object without field rotation.
-An Alt-Azimuth mount may make locating objects easier (great for visual use), but the field would rotate around the object due to misalignment of the axes.
+For deep-sky astrophotography, the advantages of an equatorial mount over an Alt-Azimuth mount (such as the Celestron Nexstar 8SE), are that a polar-aligned equatorial mount can track an object without field rotation.
+An Alt-Azimuth mount may make locating objects easier (great for visual use), but the field would rotate around the object due to the misalignment of the axes.

 The iOptron CEM60 will no doubt be used more by astrophotography enthusiasts than the casual visual observer.
-Features like permanent period error correction (PPEC) can only be fully appreciated when taking long exposure photographs with a DSLR or CCD camera.
+Features like permanent periodic error correction (PPEC) can only be fully appreciated when taking long-exposure photographs with a DSLR or CCD camera.

 My backyard is a latitude of 43° N, which means that a Polar Alignment at the angle below is needed for astrophotography.